-Please come forward to receive Communion, receiving the Bread while standing or kneeling at the altar rail.
+Please come forward to receive Communion.
+When you arrive at the front of the nave, please take a plastic, compostable cup and bring it to the altar rail for the wine.
 While receiving both the Bread and the Wine is tradition, receiving the Bread alone constitutes full participation in this Holy Communion.